twitter/finagle/guide/_sources/Protocols.txt

    :language: scala

-Note that `select` takes care of checking out the service and returning it to the pool. `select` and other useful methods are available on :api:`mysql.Client <com.twitter.finagle.mysql.Client>` which is returned from the call to `newRichClient`.
+Note that `select` takes care of checking out the service and returning it to the pool. `select` and other useful methods are available on :api:`mysql.Client <com/twitter/finagle/mysql/Client>` which is returned from the call to `newRichClient`.

 For a more involved example see the Finagle `example project <https://github.com/twitter/finagle/blob/master/finagle-example/src/main/scala/com/twitter/finagle/example/mysql/Example.scala>`_.